borine/bluez-alsa/README.md

 [bluez-alsa GitHub issue reporting template][] and complete each section of the template as fully as possible.
-Note that the `Bug report` template should be used for all questions relating to a specific installation of BlueALSA, even if you are not sure that it is a bug (the name of the template is set by Github; `Problem report` would be more appropriate).
+Note that the `Bug report` template should be used for all questions relating to a specific installation of BlueALSA, even if you are not sure that it is a bug.
 In this way readers will be given specific information about the context of the problem which will make it easier to find a solution.